avsa242/rf-waterfall-prop2/README.md

 ## Requirements

 * P2 rev B or newer silicon.
 250MHz or greater clock is strongly recommended (default is 250MHz)
+* CC1101 module (must be an *SPI*-connected module.
+There may be some that are intended to be used as wireless UARTs/"wireless serial ports" - these won't work)

 ## Compiler Compatibility